dhelmrich/Synavis/README.md

 ## Open Issues

-- The signalling server I programmed is still encountering issues with setting up a connection.
-Investigation is in progress.
 - The framework does not base of libwebrtc and thus does not offer decoding capabilities itself.
 This is intentional for our cluster setup as we provide functionality there.
 - There are test cases missing that still need to be added, those will also introduce robustness and remove ambiguity.